Terms of Service

-(4) The customer can execute the payments by bank transfer.
+(4) The customer can execute the payments by bank transfer, which has to be free of receiving bank charges (in particular from bank transfers from outside SEPA).
 Depending on the client’s country, other payment options might be offered.

 (5) The payment of the order amount is due immediately after conclusion of the purchase agreement.
 If the due date is set according to the calendar, then the customer is in delay after failure of paying timely on the due date.

 § 4 Reservation of proprietary rights

 Until the complete payment of delivered goods, the goods are property of the supplier.